trax-project/moodle-trax-logs/doc/h5p.md

 ## What is H5P?

-H5P is fantastic tool to create interactive contents such as Quizzes, presentations and interactive videos in Moodle, Wordpress and Drupal.
+H5P is fantastic tool to create interactive contents such as questions, quizzes, presentations and interactive videos in Moodle, Wordpress and Drupal.

-The [H5P plugin must installed](https://h5p.org/moodle) on your Moodle instance in order to start creating and using contents.

 Please, refer to https://h5p.org/ for further information.